jorgensenray/jorgensenray-PWM_Sprayer_Teensy_code/README.md

 # jorgensenray-PWM_Sprayer_Teensy_code

 A working, cost effective PWM sprayer.
+This is a companion app to Ag Open GPS.
+To learn more https://discourse.agopengps.com/  Communication is via UDP between this app and the teensy 4.1.

 Features include; -  On/Off valve control  -  PWM valve control  -  Turn compensation  -  Staggered valve control  -  User definable Hz up to 15 and possibly higher.